How much are you paying for your cell phone bill every month?

 If your switch involved upgrading phones or purchasing a new one, be sure to restore your backup and head to the nearest secure Wi-Fi connection to update your apps and get things back to how you like them.

-Congratulations!
-You’ve made the switch and are on your way to saving more money on your cell phone service!
+You've made the switch and are on your way to saving more money on your cell phone service!

 Q. How long does it take for my number to switch networks?